freedomlayer/offset/doc/docs/atomic_proposal.md

 sending a Confirmation message to the seller (payment destination).

-## Extra: Payment without Confirmation
+## Extra: Non-atomic payment without Confirmation

 Consider the following route: